Krish Patel

 February 2024

 At the MakeUofT2024 competition, our team from 3 diferent Universities introduced a revolutionary wearable tech device, designed to assist those with accessibility needs.
 Our device features a discreet camera and AI-powered transcription, enhancing communication and memory recall.
-Facing various challenges, our team's resilience led to the successful development of this innovative technology.

 About the Project